epics-containers/epics-containers.github.io/docs/user/explanations/introduction.rst

       or other OCI registry

 :beamline definition source:
-    - prepares a helm chart from each ioc instance definition
+    - prepares a helm chart from each IOC instance definition
     - tests that the helm chart is deployable (but does not deploy it)
     - locally launches each IOC instance and loads its configuration to verify that the configuration is valid (no system tests because this